VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 There is no statewide subdivision requirement in Vermont, and not all municipalities require subdivisions.
 Thus, several instruments may be relied upon to help define a parcel (deed, subdivision plat where required by municipality, or property transfer / sale).

-### A1.6 Separate Mapped Unit, Defined by Combination
+#### A1.3.5 Separate Mapped Unit, Defined by Combination

 Any combination of the examples above.

-### A1.7 Proposed Parcel Layers and VT GIS Data Standard Schema, per Updated Parcel Definition
+### A1.4 Proposed Parcel Layers and VT GIS Data Standard Schema Per Updated Parcel Definition

 VCGI currently publishes and maintains two statewide parcel layers: Active Parcels and Inactive Parcels (as available).
 Following a change to the parcel definition, VCGI will continue to publish and maintain two layers, but with slightly modified purpose, content, and schema.
 The following describes the existing and proposed statewide parcel data layers: